-Kano Pillars midfielder says he will be fit to play for Nigeria during the next Nations Cup in South Africa
+Kano Pillars midfielder, Reuben Gabriel hast told Goal.com that he is on his way to total recovery from injury and remains confident that he will be fit to play for Nigeria during the Nations Cup in South Africa.

 Gabriel who has been missing from action some month ago told Goal.com that he started jogging and would start training in two weeks time.